torivarm/dcst1005/Guides/02-05-CreateADUsers.md

 ```

 This script will remove all users that were created using the same CSV file, making it easy to clean up after testing or training sessions.

-Remember to always test these scripts in a non-production environment first!